From humble beginnings into what has become a globally recognised ministry speaks of God’s faithfulness in response to simple obedience.

 God’s word was spoken through Billy Graham in humble sincerity to millions over the decades.
 Of himself he admited, “I am not a great preacher, and I don’t claim to be a great preacher . . .
 I’m just communicating the Gospel in the best way I know how.”

 Frequent and extensive travel exposed many of the realities of human suffering, a fact which prompted the BGEA to form the World Emergency Fund in 1973.
 When people began seeing Christ’s love in action, even more doors for evangelism opened.
 By the end of the 20th Century, Billy Graham had preached the Gospel on every inhabited continent.

 Today, the same message is communicated to hundreds of thousands, bridging gaps of distance and change.
-Of this new day, Dr. Graham says, “God has given us new tools to do His work – electronic and visual tools, such as radio, films, television, and telephones – and each of these has played an important role in the expansion of our ministry.”
+Of this new day, Dr. Graham said, “God has given us new tools to do His work – electronic and visual tools, such as radio, films, television, and telephones – and each of these has played an important role in the expansion of our ministry.”